 The web is the most fertile ground to build on which is why I’ve dedicated my life to teaching people how to build their dreams with great user interface code and interface design.

-I am CEO of Frontend Masters an expert training site for front-end web developers.
+I am CEO of Frontend Masters which publishes in-depth, modern front-end engineering courses.

 Here is the (5 minute) story of starting the company: